 The White-Ellery House—Past and Present

-The White-Ellery House (1710) has been owned by the Museum since 1947 and is one of just a handful of First Period structures in the region exhibiting much of its original interior detailing.
+The White-Ellery House (1710) has been owned by the Museum since 1947 and is one of just a handful of early eighteenth century structures in the region exhibiting much of its original interior detailing.
 Prior to the American Revolution, the neighborhood surrounding the House was called the Town Green, and served as the center of the community.
 Today, the White-Ellery House plays a vibrant role as one of three historic structures located at the Cape Ann Museum Green.

 While the White-Ellery House serves primarily as a study property, for over a decade the House has also served as a unique venue for art installations and related programming, which are held at the site during the summer months.
 These dialogues between past and present have provided audiences with opportunities to engage with the House in a variety of ways, and have ensured that it remains a vital and relevant part of the Museum's collection in the 21st century.